nocturne-xyz/monorepo/.github/pull_request_template.md

 <!--
 Thank you for your Pull Request.
 Please provide a description above and review the requirements below.
 Bug fixes and new features should include tests.

-The contributors guide includes instructions for running rustfmt and building the documentation.
 -->

 ## Motivation